Jury Instructions For a Felony DUI

 Failing to Use Reasonable Care

-Element no. 3 is that while driving or operating the motor vehicle being under the influence, the defendant also committed an illegal act or neglected to perform a duty.
-So, this is another requirement that will have to be proved according to the jury's instructions.
+Element no. Three is that while driving or operating the motor vehicle under the influence, the defendant also committed an illegal act or neglected to perform a duty.
+Therefore, this is another requirement that must be proven according to the jury's instructions.
 If the prosecutors cannot prove this element beyond a reasonable doubt, then the case will be dismissed; you will be found not guilty.

 Illegal Act Caused Bodily Injury

 Element no. 4 – the defendant's illegal actions caused bodily injury.
-That means that you were driving recklessly, you were speeding, and whatever you did that was illegal, that's what caused the damage.
-This is a massive issue in felony DUIs.
+That means you were driving recklessly, speeding, and engaging in any other illegal activity, which is what caused the damage.
+This is a significant issue in felony DUI cases.
 I fight these cases all the time.
 I've been dealing with it for the last twenty-five years.
-Often, in these actions, you can't tell who caused the injury.
+Often, in these cases, it's unclear who caused the injury.

-So, if you can't tell who caused the injury, you're not going to be able to get the person for a felony DUI.
-Suppose someone is driving along and they smash into the back of another car because they're not paying attention and get hurt, and the vehicle they broke into, that person is drunk.
-In that case, that doesn't mean that the intoxicated person that got rear-ended is now responsible for a felony DUI.
+So, if you can't determine who caused the injury, you won't be able to charge the person with a felony DUI.
+Suppose someone is driving along and they smash into the back of another car because they're not paying attention and get hurt, and the vehicle they smashed into, that person is drunk.
+In that case, that doesn't mean that the intoxicated person who got rear-ended is now responsible for a felony DUI.

 You have to be the cause of the DUI.
-So, suppose you have a case where you think the reason is at issue for a felony DUI in LA.
-In that case, you have to get in front of somebody like me who has been doing this a long time.
-We have to sit down and get down to the nitty-gritty and figure out whether this element of the jury instructions can be up-ended because if it can, we're in good shape, and we can get this case dismissed.
+So, suppose you have a case where you believe the reason is in dispute for a felony DUI in LA.
+In that case, you need to get in front of someone like me, who has been doing this for a long time.
+We need to sit down and get to the nitty-gritty to figure out whether this element of the jury instructions can be overturned, because if it can, we're in good shape and can potentially get this case dismissed.

 Call a DUI Lawyer for Help